 The Formula 1 racing driver Jim Clark lived in Duns from 1936 to 1968.
 He won the world championship in 1963 and again in 1965, but sadly died in a racing accident in 1968.
 The Jim Clark Museum, located in the Burgh Chambers is devoted to his exploits.
 Another famous son of Duns was John Duns Scotus, a medieval scholar and religious thinker who taught at the University of Paris.
 A bronze statue of him stands in the public park and his portrait hangs in the Council Chambers.

-A stone at the summit of Duns Law, a 700 ft hill beside the small market town of Duns, marks the spot where the Covenanters, under General David Leslie, set up their standard in 1639.
-This marked the beginning of the fight for Scottish religious liberty, first against Charles I and later against Cromwell.
+Duns Law, a 700 ft hill beside the town, is the original site of the settlement of Duns.
+Along its top can be found the remains of an old Iron Age hill fort.
+A stone at the summit also identifies the encampment where the Covenanters, under General David Leslie, set up their standard in 1639.
+This event marks the beginning of the fight for Scottish independence, first against Charles I and later against Cromwell.

-Duns Castle is owned by the current Laird, Alexander Hay.
-The castle is not open to visitors but can be booked for weddings and functions.
-The surrounding parkland is accessible to the public.
+Duns Castle is the residence of the current Laird, Alexander Hay.
+The oldest part of the property, is a Norman Keep or Pele Tower (circa 1320).
+Although the property is not open to visitors it can be booked for weddings, events and functions.
+The surrounding parkland, however, is accessible to the public.

 Location: Duns Castle Estate, Duns, Berwickshire TD11 3NW - Tel: 01361 88321

 Reached by a footpath just off Castle Street.
 Includes a way marked path that climbs up Duns Law, affording fine views of the castle.